 Nitrogen flux data show a loss of nitrate and nitrite to the marshes.
 Particulate nitrogen is imported to the marshes where it is mineralized and returned to the estuary as ammonia and dissolved organic nitrogen.
 The magnitude of nitrogen export suggests significant fixation of atmospheric nitrogen by marsh flora with subsequent export as dissolved species.

 Carbon flux data show significant contributions of both particulate and dissolved organic carbon to the estuary from the marshes.
 Estimates of export, based on marsh grass productivity, suggest a loss of 36 and 49 percent of a year's primary production on the marshes as detritus for Ware and Carter Creeks respectively.

 Published as: Virginia Water Resources Research Center Bulletin No. 79.

 Axelrad, D. M., Moore, K. A., & Bender, M. E. (1976) Nitrogen phosphorus and carbox flux in Chesapeake Bay marshes.
 Contribution (Virginia Institute of Marine Science) no. 767.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/2025
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/2025